 Skip to content

-Before proceeding with any advanced fixes, you first verify whether you are getting uninterrupted network connectivity.
+Before proceeding with advanced fixes, verify whether you are getting uninterrupted network connectivity.
 Even if there is a slight dip in the exchange of data packets, the connection might break, and the tab would suddenly stop loading.

 More often than not, simply reloading the concerned tab is enough to rectify this issue.
 So click on the Reload reload arrow icon icon to the left of the address bar and wait for the tab to reload.